jairomer/neovim-config/README.md

 I need control of my tools to have control ver the quality of my work as a professional software developer.

 **Advantages**
-- Open-source
+- Open-source.
-- Battle tested
+- Battle tested.
-- Highly customizable
+- Highly customizable.
-- Well documented
+- Well documented.
 - Amazing community.
 - I already use in a day to day basis.
-- Lightweight
+- Lightweight.

 **Disadvantages**
-- Difficult to learn at first
+- Difficult to learn at first.
 - No magic, you get what you put on it.
 - Requires understanding the whole development process.